What is Fentanyl?

 Illicit Fentanyl Information

-Fentanyl is mostly produced in China and Mexico and due to its increased availability internationally, criminal organizations are adding fentanyl to their products to increase their strength.
+Fentanyl is mostly produced in China and Mexico and due to its increased availability internationally, criminal organizations are adding fentanyl to their products like Heroin to increase their strength.
 The first illicit fentanyl was discovered in the United States in 1990’s.
 The Drug Enforcement Administration (DEA) believes it to be one of the first examples of fentanyl actually made in the United States and traced it back to Wichita, Kansas and seized two labs and around 40 more pounds of fentanyl.
 This specific fentanyl was known as “Tango and Cash,” and it was heroin mixed with about 12 percent fentanyl.
-This mixture was responsible for approximately 126 overdose deaths.
+This Fentanyl and Heroin mixture was responsible for approximately 126 overdose Opioid deaths.
 Other common street names for fentanyl are Apache, China Girl, China Town, Dance Fever, Friend, Goodfellas, Great Bear, He-Man, Jackpot, King Ivory and Murder 8.

 In the 2000’s, law enforcement dismantled several illegal fentanyl labs throughout the country.
 Despite this, there began an alarming trend of overdose deaths, concentrated in the Midwest and Northeast, from Chicago to New Jersey.
 Between 2005 and 2007, there were 1,013 overdose deaths attributed to a combination of heroin and fentanyl.
 Now, many overdoses are attributed to counterfeit medications containing fentanyl and related substances leaving people unaware of what exactly they are getting.
 China and Mexico are now the main producers of illicit fentanyl.
 Fentanyl from China is higher in purity but lower in volume.
 Fentanyl from Mexico is higher in volume but lower in purity.
 Lawmakers made an agreement with China in 2017 to better regulate several substances related to fentanyl.
 Fentanyl also sometimes arrives in the Unites States via Canada.
 The internet plays a major role in the distribution of fentanyl and other synthetic opioids.
 Legitimate fentanyl remains an issue but seems to be diverted on a much smaller scale.